-- Eyes can open and close and sense light changes.
-Babies are typically 14 inches long and weigh about 2.5 pounds. - Major development is typically finished, so the baby adds weight rapidly.
-The baby will need lots of nutrients to finish growing. - Lanugo, the fine hair that covered the baby's body, starts to disappear.
-Thicker hair starts to grow on the baby's head. - Rapid growth and development in the brain means the baby can control its body temperature.
-Bones harden, but the skull remains soft and flexible. - More fat accumulates under the skin, changing the skin from translucent to opaque.
-Babies at this stage are usually 18 inches long and weigh five pounds. - The baby gains about half a pound each week and is getting ready for birth.
-Typically, babies won't grow longer than 20 inches, but will continue to add weight. - Most babies start to move to a head-down position in preparation for birth.
-More fat added under the skin makes it less wrinkled. - The lungs, brain and nervous system continue development.
-The circulatory and musculoskeletal systems are complete. - Babies usually weigh between six and seven pounds.
+Week What is happening 28 Eyes can open and close and sense light changes.
+Babies are typically 14 inches long and weigh about 2.5 pounds.
+29 Major development is typically finished, so the baby gains weight rapidly.
+The baby will need lots of nutrients to finish growing.
+30 Lanugo, the fine hair that covered the baby's body, starts to disappear.
+Thicker hair starts to grow on the baby's head.
+31 Rapid growth and development in the brain means the baby can control its body temperature.
+Bones harden, but the skull remains soft and flexible.
+32 More fat accumulates under the skin, changing the skin from translucent to opaque.
+Babies at this stage are usually 18 inches long and weigh five pounds.
+33 The baby gains about half a pound each week and is readying for birth.
+Typically, babies won't grow longer than 20 inches, but will continue to add weight.
+34 Most babies start to move to a head-down position in preparation for birth.
+More fat added under the skin makes it less wrinkled.
+35 The lungs, brain and nervous system continue development.
+The circulatory and musculoskeletal systems are complete.
+36 Babies usually weigh between six and seven pounds.
 There's not much room for rolling around and turning somersaults.
-You will still feel kicks and fetal movement. - The body hair covering the baby is mostly gone and fat is added to the elbows, knees and shoulders to keep the baby warm after birth.
+You will still feel kicks and fetal movement.

+Week What is happening 37 The body hair covering the baby is mostly gone and fat is added to the elbows, knees and shoulders to keep the baby warm after birth.
 Babies born at this stage are considered early term.
-They aren't finished growing, but are very close. - The brain continues to develop.
+They aren't finished growing but are very close.
+38 The brain continues to develop.
 It will grow by one third between weeks 35 and 39 of pregnancy.
-The liver and lungs are also completing growth. - At this point, your baby is considered full term.
+The liver and lungs are also completing growth.
+39 At this point, your baby is considered full term.
 The lungs and brain will continue development after birth.
-The brain completes its growth at around two years old. - Your baby is ready for birth.
+The brain completes its growth at around two years old.
+40 Your baby is ready for birth.
 The head may have dropped into position in your lower pelvis.
 The baby weighs between six and nine pounds and is between 18 and 20 inches long.